-Catwoman in LEGO Batman: The Video Game is a recurring boss.
+Catwoman in LEGO Batman.
 She appears several times in one level, and each time you more or less only have to hit her once.

 A puzzle in Devil May Cry 3 requires the player to defeat bosses from earlier in the game to advance.
 The puzzle element is choosing which bosses to fight, and navigating the area's Alien Geometries.
 No explanation is offered as to how these bosses came to be alive again.
 Presumably a demon did it.